kevinlekiller/kwin-effect-shaders/README.md

 The shortcuts might be disabled by default, see "Custom Shortcuts".

-You can edit the shaders.frag file (`/usr/share/kwin/shaders/1.40/shaders.frag`), then toggle off/on to reload.
+You can edit the shaders.frag file (`/usr/share/kwin/shaders/1.40/shaders.frag`), then use the keyboard shortcut to toggle off/on and the shader file we be reloaded.

 ## Custom shortcuts